Asesino

 Asesino (Spanish for "assassin" or "murderer") is an American deathgrind supergroup and a side project of Fear Factory guitarist Dino Cazares.
 The band has featured members of Brujeria, Fear Factory, Sepultura, Sadistic Intent, Possessed, Ministry, and Static-X.

-Asesino sometimes play Slayer covers live, most notably "Angel of Death" and "Raining Blood".
-As with Brujeria, the lyrics are sung entirely in Spanish and with the same subject matter of death, violence and perversion.
+Asesino sometimes play Slayer covers live, notably "Angel of Death" and "Raining Blood".
+As with Brujeria, the lyrics are sung in Spanish and with the same subject matter of death, violence and perversion.
 Guitarist Asesino describes the band as "the new Brujeria."
-Asesino also has the tendency of making satirical comments during the show, and when playing Brujeria songs, change the original lyrics to something more fitting.
+Asesino has a tendency to make satirical comments during the show, and changing the lyrics of Brujeria songs to something more fitting.

-Asesino made a guest appearance as a couple of Mexican doctors in episode 57 of Metalocalypse on Adult Swim, with Campos voicing Dr. Sepultura and Cazares and Márquez voicing his assistant.
+Asesino made a guest appearance as Mexican doctors in episode 57 of Metalocalypse on Adult Swim.
+Campos voiced Dr. Sepultura and Cazares and Márquez voiced his assistants.